The Clique Density Theorem: Clique densities

 we have

-which in view of the presumed smallness of the left hand side gives $M>1$.
-Eventually we shall prove $M\ls 1$ as well, thereby reaching a final contradiction, but before we can realistically hope to do so we first need to provide a much weaker upper bound on $M$, so that the results from our fourth section become available.
+owing to~\eqref{eq:lambda} and~\eqref{eq:mu}.
+In view of the presumed smallness of the left-hand side, this gives $M>1$.
+Eventually we shall prove $M\ls 1$ as well, thereby reaching a final contradiction.
+Before doing that, however, we need to provide a much weaker upper bound on $M$, so that the results from our fourth section become available.
 This is our next immediate task.
 To achieve it, we find it convenient to introduce the abbreviations

 and